timotejroiko/astrologico-docs/param_progression.md

 ## Progression

 An indexed array to create a "Progressed" chart from the [Date](/astrologico/param_date.html) parameter.
 It requires a reference/base chart in a unix timestamp format.
+Progressions increase the request's total cost by 1.

 | Index | Type | Descripton |
 |---|---|---|